adrianharet/adrianharet.github.io/_posts/2025-04-28-real-life-games.md

-# Week 2.
-Game Theory 101
+## Week 2.
+The Trust Game and Games in Normal Form.
 <div style="text-align: right">
     May 5, 2025
 </div>